 It's understandable for most new drivers to get carried away and feel, well, invincible, when they get their first car.
 No matter how awesome you think you are, you're still mortal.
 So, to help you keep yourself safe, here's a list of things that you should not do when you drive your car.

 Top 11 Common Driving Mistakes New Drivers Make

 Bear in mind that these things are done not only by new drivers on the road for the first time, but also by people who think they possess an above average control over their vehicles.

-It's a common and a very serious misconception that if you can't talk on the phone while you drive, you can text while you drive.
-If you do text while you drive, stop now.
-It's more dangerous than talking on the phone while driving.
-With Florida and Kentucky already banning cell phone texts while driving and the situation of Heather Hurd's death (January, 2008) prompting the banning of cell phone usage while driving, we need to realize the seriousness of the fact that drivers, new and old alike, should simply refrain from using anything that's distracting while driving.
-This includes the cell phone, iPod, CDs and even food.
+With many U.S states already banning cell phone texts while driving and the situation of Heather Hurd's death (January, 2008) prompting the banning of cell phone usage while driving, we need to realize the seriousness of the fact that drivers should simply refrain from using anything that's distracting while driving.

 Pushing Physical Limits

 The anomaly in the group of new and young drivers that are taking to the roads are the ones that don't really understand their own limits.

 Distractions Within the Car